This page explains how the Inventory Engine saves and loads inventory data so it persists across sessions.

 Requesting save and load

-For inventories to actually save and load data, they’ll need to receive a save or load request.
-If you’re using the Corgi Engine or TopDown Engine, this is already built-in so you don’t have to worry about it.
-If you look at the PixelRogue demos provided with the engine, you’ll see examples of these requests.
+For inventories to actually save and load data, they’ll need to be marked as Persistent:true in their Inventory component’s inspector and will need to receive a save or load request.
+If you’re using the Corgi Engine or TopDown Engine, these save and load requests are already built-in so you don’t have to worry about them.

 Load (which will read the saved file if it exists and fill the inventory with the saved content) is triggered by the InventoryDemoGameManager class, on Start().
 In your game, you can request a load from anywhere in your scripts, using the following line :